 One Planet: Catherine Coleman Flowers On Her Fight Against Wastewater Infrastructure Injustice

-On this edition of Your Call’s One Planet Series, we're speaking with environmental activist Catherine Coleman Flowers about her new book, Waste: One Woman’s Fight Against America’s Dirty Secret.
+On this edition of Your Call’s One Planet Series, we rebroadcast our conversation with environmental activist Catherine Coleman Flowers, author of the new book, Waste: One Woman’s Fight Against America’s Dirty Secret.

 She says systemic class, racial disparities, and geographic prejudice has left rural communities without access to clean water and basic sanitation.
 She writes, "Sanitation is becoming too big a problem to ignore as climate change brings sewage to more backyards, and not only those of poor minorities."